The Soft Pack fails to pack a full punch at Cargo

 They just need to get a strong breakthrough hit under their belt before they consider venturing out of Los Angeles again.

-Watch the video for single Answer to Yourself here:
+Watch the video for Answer to Yourself here: